-People in high-stakes professions and safety-sensitive occupations regularly use alcohol, cannabis, stimulants, and other substances to manage their stress and improve their performance.
+Healthcare providers are at high risk for abuse of alcohol, cannabis, stimulants, and other substances to manage their stress and improve their performance.
 Unfortunately, reliance on these coping strategies, even if acceptable within your work culture, can become problematic and lead to interpersonal difficulties at work and home, health complications, performance issues, legal involvement, unemployment, and, at its most extreme, even loss of professional licensure or life.
 If you recognize your substance use is causing problems or you are facing consequences related to your use, you are not alone!
 The Professionals Program at CeDAR has been helping professionals just like you since 2014.
-If you’re ready to take the first step in getting yourself and your life back, contact our Program Coordinator, Eugenia Vasquez, at firstname.lastname@example.org or 720.848.3000.
+If you’re ready to take the first step in getting yourself and your life back, contact us online or via phone at 720-848-3000, option 2.

 Who We Are

-In 2021, CeDAR was named America’s Best Addiction Treatment Center in Colorado by Newsweek.
+In 2020, 2021, and 2022 CeDAR was named America’s Best Addiction Treatment Center in Colorado by Newsweek.
 The unique collaboration between UCHealth and the University of Colorado School of Medicine creates the opportunity for an evolving, multidisciplinary treatment team at CeDAR.
-Our team is comprised of national leaders, clinicians, scholars, and trainees in the areas of Addiction Psychiatry, Addiction Medicine, Addiction Psychology, and Counseling and is rounded out by our remarkable Admissions, Spirituality, Fitness, Milieu and Alumni teams.
+Our team is comprised of national leaders, clinicians, scholars, and trainees in the areas of Addiction Psychiatry, Addiction Medicine, Addiction Psychology, Psychiatric Nursing, Addition Counseling and is rounded out by our remarkable Admissions, Spirituality, Fitness, Milieu and Alumni teams.

-We serve professionals in high risk and safety-sensitive occupations across our continuum of care.
-We have a dedicated track on our Intensive Residential Treatment (IRT) program, our Intensive Outpatient Program (IOP), and Continuing Care Group.
-However, we support professionals throughout our continuum from detox, IRT, residential extended care, partial hospitalization, IOP, Continuing Care, and in our outpatient addiction medicine clinic.
+We serve healthcare providers across our continuum of care.
+We have a dedicated track in our Intensive Residential Treatment (IRT) Program, our Intensive Outpatient Program (IOP), and Continuing Care Group.
+However, we support healthcare providers throughout our continuum from detox, IRT, residential extended care, partial hospitalization, IOP, Continuing Care, and in our outpatient addiction medicine clinic.

 Who We Serve

-Although all our patients benefit from our treatment team’s elite level of clinical excellence and professionalism, our multidisciplinary team is uniquely equipped to meet the specific needs of professionals in safety sensitive occupations as defined by the American Society of Addiction Medicine (ASAM) and other high risk professions.
+Although all of our patients benefit from our treatment team’s elite level of clinical excellence and professionalism, our multidisciplinary team is uniquely equipped to meet the specific needs of healthcare providers.

 CeDAR recognizes that addiction is a treatable, chronic medical disease that involves complex interactions between the brain, our genetics, the environment, and our life experiences (ASAM).
-Our program integrates the science of evidence-based clinical, medical, and pharmacological interventions with the crucial benefits of 12-Step Tradition and milieu therapy to provide our patients with an individualized biopsychosocial-spiritual approach to recovery that addresses each component of the disease.
+Our program integrates the science of evidence-based clinical, medical, and pharmacological interventions with the crucial benefits of connection to a larger recovery network.
+We provide our patients with an individualized biopsychosocial-spiritual approach to recovery that addresses each component of the disease.
 We address substance use concerns and co-occurring mental health and medical conditions through the following in our intensive residential treatment program:

 - Completion of medical workup with a Board Certified Addiction Medicine Physician